JustinHuPrime/StackLang/README.md

 ### Building

 To build ncurses, edit the makefile to specify the correct commands for removing files, making a directory, and invoking your chosen compiler.
 Afterwards, run `make` or `make all`.
-This should generate a file named `stacklang`.
+This should generate a file named `stacklang` in the same directory as the makefile.

-## Using the Interpreter
+## Using the Interpreter7

-The interpreter has several command line options:
+The interpreter has several command line options.
+These options are searched for in the order listed *NYI*.

+* `-?`, `-h`, `--help`: *NYI* prints a summary of the command line options, then exits immediately.
 * `-d N`: activates debugging of the interpreter in mode N - this is not guarenteed to have an effect.
 The default mode of 0 is guarenteed to have no effect.
+* `-l N`: *NYI* limits the stack to N elements in size - interpreter will abort if attempting to put more than N elements onto the stack.
+Default is limited by the size of a long int on the local system.
+Multiple uses of this option are not supported.
-* `-I filepath ... --`: automatically includes files (at the specified path) to be read at startup.
+* `-I filepath ... --`: *NYI* automatically includes files (at the specified path) to be read at startup.
 These files should only contain `define`s.
 The terminal `--` is optional, but if not included, any command line arguments after the `-I` will be interpreted as paths to files to include.
-* `-l N`: *NYI* limits the stack to N elements in size - interpreter will abort if attempting to put more than N elements onto the stack.
-Default is limited by the size of a long int on the local system.
+The interpreter will first search relative to its own directory (where the executable file is), then relative to the invoking directory (where the executable was called from).
+These files are called included files, and generally contain defines that are part of a library to be loaded.
-* `-o file`: *NYI* file to print the stack to (in formatted mode) when the interpreter exits via `Ctrl-D`.
+* `-o file`: *NYI* file to print the stack to (in formatted mode) when the interpreter exits via `Ctrl-D` or through any other graceful exit.

 ### Keyboard Controls